Kyriosity/read-write/README+/software/design/drive/README.md

 # Software creation &mdash; Drives

-What guides programming minds (and how) is a separate IT science.
+What guides programming minds (and how) is a separate IT discipline.

 _Test Driven Development_, _Domain Driven Design_, and _Event-Driven Architecture_ are only a few household names for approaches.